Alpaka1017/PHD-Ultra-Series-Remote-Control-GUI-PyQt6-/README.md

 &#x2726;  Added support for various encoding/decoding options

-&#x2726;  Added a feature to display the recommended force level by hovering on selected syringe to prevent damage to it
+&#x2726;  Added a feature to display the recommended force level by hovering on selected syringe to prevent from being damaged

 ![iKSY6Q.png](https://i.328888.xyz/2023/04/30/iKSY6Q.png)